 Researcher | Research Background

-Florence Bourgeois is an Associate Professor of Pediatrics at Harvard Medical School and a faculty member in the Division of Emergency Medicine and the Computational Health Informatics Program (CHIP) at Boston Children’s Hospital.
 Dr. Bourgeois is a graduate of Yale University and Washington University School of Medicine in St. Louis.
-She completed her residency training in pediatrics and fellowship in pediatric emergency medicine at Boston Children’s Hospital.
+She completed her residency training in pediatrics and fellowship in pediatric emergency medicine, both at Boston Children’s Hospital.
 She was a NRSA research fellow and obtained a Master in Public Health in clinical effectiveness at the Harvard School of Public Health.